MichaelJAliberti/AeroNav/README.md

   The user is then able to examine the map and use logic and luck to attempt to guess which city is the plane’s destination.

 Build:
   In order to build the app, one must first clone the repository locally.
-Next,...
+  As the whole project is collected into a single file, it just needs to be opened in Android Studio and run.

 Youtube Link: